scikit-beam/scikit-beam/doc/development/ccython.rst

 C or Cython Extensions
 ======================

-Astropy supports using C extensions for wrapping C libraries and Cython for speeding up computationally-intensive calculations.
+Scikit-beam supports using C extensions for wrapping C libraries and Cython for speeding up computationally-intensive calculations.
 Both Cython and C extension building can be customized using the ``get_extensions`` function of the ``setup_package.py`` file.
 If defined, this function must return a list of